flowcommerce/redux-fetch/README.md

 All the original static methods of the component are hoisted.

-##### Remarks
+#### Remarks

 * It needs to be invoked two times.
 The first time with its arguments described above, and a second time, with the component: `fetch(getAsyncState, options)(MyComponent)`.

 * It does not modify the passed React component.
-It returns a new, connected component, that you should use instead.
+It returns a new component that you should use instead.

-* The static `getAsyncState` function is used by `fetchAsyncStateOnServer()` to resolve the data requirements for the matched route components.
+* The static `getAsyncState` function is used to resolve the data required before rendering the matched route components for a location.

-* Sometimes you would handle fetch errors by updating the Redux store state, but you may choose to leverage the `renderFailure` option to separate the concerns.

-### `fetch.setup(options)`
+### `FetchProvider`

-A function that allows you to configure the behavior of fetchers globally.
-For details on the `options` available for `fetch.setup()`, see `fetch()` above.
+A React component that provides the context needed for containers created with `fetch()` in the component hierarchy below to perform their expected behavior.

+#### Props

+* `[aggregator: Function]`: A function responsible for fulfilling the data requirements for components matched to a location.
+The application store and router state will be injected into the function when called and it should return a promise that is settled after fetching the required data.

+* `[forceInitialFetch: Boolean]`: By default, the component assumes the store will be rehydrated from data bootstrapped on the server response on first render and will prevent sending requests to the server until the next route change.
+If you instead wanted to force requests even if the store was rehydrated, you can use the `forceInitialFetch` boolean property.

+* `routerProps: RouterState`: The React Router properties normally injected into `RouterContext` that represent the current state of the router.

+* `[renderLoading: Function]`: Similar to the `renderLoading` property passed to `fetch()`.
+You should define this property if you want to propagate the same behavior on *all* containers created with `fetch()` in the component hierarchy below.

+* `[renderFailure: Function]`: Similar to the `renderFailure` property passed to `fetch()`.
+You should define this property if you want to propagate the same behavior on *all* containers created with `fetch()` in the component hierarchy below.

 #### Remarks

-* It will modify the behavior of fetcher components that are not mounted.
-Therefore, if you import a fetcher component returned by `fetch()` and then call `fetch.setup()` it will still change the behavior of that component.

-### `fetchAsyncStateOnServer(store, components, params)`
+* You should only set `forceInitialFetch` to `true` on the client-side.

+* Providing a render callback to `fetch()` will take precedence over render callbacks injected to `FetchProvider`.

+### `fetchAsyncState(store, routerState)`

-An utility that you should use on the server-side to fetch the data requirements before rendering matched route components.
+An utility that you would normally use on the server-side to fetch the data required before rendering matched route components.

-The three arguments you should pass to the `fetchAsyncStateOnServer` are:
+The three arguments you should inject into the `fetchAsyncState` are:

-  - `store`: A Redux store instance that should be hydrated with the application state before rendering you route components.
+  - `store`: A Redux store instance that will be hydrated with the application state before rendering you route components.

-  - `components`: Matched route components for a specific location. `fetchRouterData` will iterate through these components, calling the `getAsyncState` function assigned to them with `fetch()` to update your application state.

-  - `params`: Parameters passed as `ownProps` to the `getAsyncState` function.
+  - `routerState`: Properties normally injected into `RouterContext` that represent the current state of a router.

 ## Acknowledgments